-9 Students transferring from St. Augustine and Cave Hill Campuses who have completed all thirty Level I credits will be eligible to enter the second year of this programme.
+&lt;sup>9 Students transferring from St. Augustine and Cave Hill Campuses who have completed all thirty Level I credits will be eligible to enter the second year of this programme.
 They will further be exempted from taking the language courses which must be substituted by two other Free Electives.

-10 Students WITHOUT CSEC (CXC) Spanish or French MUST do SPAN0101: Beginners Spanish I or FREN0101: Beginners French I. However, these courses will not count for credit as a Level I course in the Faculty of Social Sciences.
-Please attend the academic advising session for further guidelines.
+&lt;sup>10 Students WITHOUT CSEC (CXC) Spanish or French MUST do SPAN0101: Beginners Spanish I or FREN0101: Beginners French I. However, these courses will not count for credit as a Level I course in the Faculty of Social Sciences.
+Please ensure to attend the Department's academic advising session for further guidelines.